SripalUdyavara/Hotel-Hospitality-Revenue-Dashboard-/README.md

 - **Excel** - Source data format.

 ## Uploading to GitHub
-The Power BI file (.pbix) will be uploaded to GitHub, along with sample Excel datasets used for the analysis.
+The Power BI file (.pbix) is uploaded to GitHub.
 Users can download and modify the dashboard as needed.

 ## Dashboard Preview
 ![Hotel Hospitality Revenue Dashboard](Hotel_Hospitality_Revenue_Dashboard.png)